RTEMS/rtems-docs/c-user/config/posix-api.rst

 This object class can be configured in unlimited allocation mode, see :ref:`ConfigUnlimitedObjects`.

-Timers are only available if RTEMS was built with the ``--enable-posix`` build configuration option.
+Timers are only available if RTEMS was built with the POSIX API build configuration option enabled.

 .. rubric:: CONSTRAINTS:

 The following constraints apply to this configuration option:

 * The value of the configuration option shall be greater than or equal to zero.

 * The value of the configuration option shall be less than or equal to 65535.

 * The value of the configuration option shall be less than or equal to a BSP-specific and application-specific value which depends on the size of the memory available to the application.

 * The value of the configuration option may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for the object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of the configuration option.

 * The value of the configuration option shall be zero if the POSIX API is not enabled (e.g. RTEMS was built without the ``RTEMS_POSIX_API = True`` build configuration option).
 Otherwise a compile time error in the configuration file will occur.

 ..
 Generated from spec:/acfg/if/min-posix-thread-stack-size